bsc-iitm/python/ppa/week-2/PPA-10.md

 print(f)
 ```

-`int(3.3)` retains the integer part while truncating whatever comes after the decimal, and also the decimal.
+`int(3.3)` retains the integer part while truncating whatever comes after the decimal, including the decimal point.
 Try out the following:

 ```python
 f = int(-3.3)
 print(f)
 ```

 Can you now go ahead and construct a solution for this problem?
-These are the [floor and ceiling functions](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions) that we study in mathematics.
+These are the [floor and ceiling functions](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions){target=_blank} that we study in mathematics.
 Why do you think these functions have been named in this manner?